maliberto13/TTB_Verifier/README.md

 ## Design Process

-1. Prompted **ChatGPT** to using the project guidelines document for codebase.
+1. Prompted **ChatGPT** using the project guidelines document for codebase.
-2. Discovered countless bugs to fix functionality
+2. Searched for countless bugs to fix functionality of generated codebase.
 3. Prompted ChatGPT for optimal place to deploy Django webapp with PyTesseract.
 4. Continued to debug and deploy until application worked on **Fly.IO**